 Practically every day, the media reports on the mammoth task ahead of the Construction industry to secure skills now, and in years to come, so it was inspiring to hear from a winning team that is changing the way young people are educated and employed.

-COYO’s Managing Director, Alison Watson, Laing O’Rourke’s Director of Sustainability, Caroline Blackman, and St Ambrose Barlow Head Teacher Ben Davis and DEC teacher Dan McDonagh presented a collaborative vision for the future, based on an impressive track record.
+COYO’s Founder and CEO, Alison Watson; Laing O’Rourke’s Director of Sustainability, Caroline Blackman; St Ambrose Barlow Head Teacher Ben Davis and DEC teacher Dan McDonagh presented a collaborative vision for the future, based on an impressive track record.

 But the highlight of the day came from 16 year old student Daniel Bateson.

 Daniel has recently achieved a grade A in his Design Engineer Construct qualification at St Ambrose.
 He has maintained a keen interest in Laing O’Rourke, taking up a two week work experience placement during the last Summer holidays and firmly setting his sights on a Cadet placement in the future.

 Behind the scenes, Carole Blackman and her colleagues John O’Connor, Group Director for Human Capital and James Eaton, Global Head of Digital Engineering were developing plans of their own, to launch a programme for talented young students like Daniel.

 The Laing O’Rourke “Pathways Scholarship” allows 16 year olds to progress academically while undertaking a paid work experience programme with the Digital Engineering team in Manchester for the duration of a sixth form study period.
 Daniel is the first student to be offered the scholarship commencing in January 2016.
 His parents, his school teachers and ourselves at Class Of Your Own are all incredibly proud of him.
 Well done Daniel!